Eco-Friendly Gifts Blog: What Are Microplastics?

 Bioplastics are plastics that are produced from renewable resources, that can biodegrade, or both.

-In this blog, we will be focusing on the bioplastics that can biodegrade, as the source material is not directly relevant to reducing microplastic emissions.
+In this blog, we will be focusing on the bioplastics that can biodegrade, as the source material is not directly relevant to reducing microplastic emissions, at a rate comparable to non biodegradable plastics.

 There are two groups of bioplastic that can biodegrade: fossil based bioplastics, and bio based bioplastics.